Erdenet Mining Corporation

 Erdenet Mining Corporation (Эрдэнэт үйлдвэр English: Precious factory) is a mining corporation in Erdenet, Mongolia.

-The city was built in 1974 to exploit Asia's largest deposit of copper ore and is the fourth largest copper mine in the world.
-The Erdenet Mining Corporation is a joint Mongolian-Russian venture and accounts for a majority of Mongolia's hard currency income.
+The city was built in 1978 to exploit Asia's largest deposit of copper ore and is the fourth largest copper mine in the world.
+The Erdenet Mining Corporation is one of the Mongolian state-owned enterprises and accounts for a majority of Mongolia's hard currency income.
 Erdenet mines 22.23 million tons of ore a year, producing 126,700 tons of copper and 1954 tons of molybdenum.
 The mine accounts for 13.5% of Mongolia's GDP and 7% of its tax revenue.
 The mine employs about 8,000 people.

 History

 The city Erdenet and its mill were built by Soviet technology with the help of Soviet specialists.
 The discovery of copper ore at Erdenetiyn-ovoo has its own history.
 According to legend, Chinese miners extracted copper there in earlier times, but during a storm, they were struck by lightning.
 Since then, the mountain Erdenetiyn-ovoo has been considered sacred, and the locals performed rituals to the mountain so it would allow them to climb it.
 This climb was forbidden to women.

 Geological field studies at Erdenetiyn-ovoo began in the late 1950s.
 In the years 1958-59 a geological survey under the guidance of geologists for the first time examined Erdenetiyn-ovoo, but rated it as not having practical value.

 In the early 1960s the Mongolian national geological organization began to actively cooperate with the geological institutions of European socialist countries, including Czechoslovakia.
 The first joint Czech-Mongolian geological expedition in 1962 carried out this mission in Bulgan aimag Khubsugul and in particular on Erdenetiyn-ovoo.